iainvdw/lucidian-tides/Sessions/20 - Splintered Hulls.md

 The vision of Ukaviel starts to fade in the water and Doloris soon finds herself waking up in her hammock, soaking wet.

-Doloris heads up on deck, where T’hau spots her.
+Doloris heads up on deck, where [[T'hau|T’hau]] spots her.
 They ask her what’s wrong, to which Doloris admits she keeps having weird dreams, though this one may prove useful.
 They discuss these servants of Zehir and how they should figure out how they fight and operate.
 T’hau talks about their own dreams, sharing some of what they saw in them with Doloris.
 They tell her their name is apparently Desmond.
 They also mention T’hau, how it was the name they took because they remembered shouting it in their dreams, but it is apparently the name of a woman they loved.
 They admit to Doloris they would like to seek out this woman.

 Meanwhile, [[Isol]] and Sarya head towards the Cobalt Soul to report their findings.
 They note smoke rising over the roofs, eventually realising it’s the Cobalt Reserve that seems to be on fire.
 Isol rushes in, finding a large pile of books on fire.
 Isol uses her Decanter of Endless Water to try and put out the fire as Jean-Baptiste de Cretica addresses her, asking about a letter.
 The pile of books that’s on fire is referred to as the burn pile by him and he’s adamant about finding this letter.